Products

 UPS systems are often required to integrate with operators' BMS or Building Management Systems so that they can be supervised and managed as part of an overall building management strategy.

-• buck and boost
+• Buck and Boost

 A function to adjust the output of UPS.
 When the voltage is under normal condition then the UPS will boost the voltage higher.
 When the voltage is over normal condition then the UPS will buck the voltage lower.